Associate in Theology

 - faculty member, administrator or other professional staff member of a university, college, or primary/secondary school (professor, principal, teacher, etc.)

-- member of a health care profession (medical doctor, dentist, chiropractor, optometrist, pharmacist, veterinarian, registered nurse, social worker, etc.).
+- member of the a health care profession (medical doctor, dentist, chiropractor, optometrist, pharmacist, veterinarian, registered nurse, social worker, etc.)

 - member of the legal profession (judge, magistrate, lawyer, notary public, police officer)